Published: June 15, 2022 • 2 min read

 Hang on now; I’m transcribing an Aerosmith song and I need my editor to stop complaining about “cryin.”
 That’s a word, as far as this blog is concerned.

-This mismatch happens in programming with words like “auth” and “navbar”– these may not be words in the dictionary, but they’re part of my professional lexicon and I don’t need my editor telling me they are misspellings.
+This kind of mismatch happens in programming with words like “auth” and “navbar.”
+They may not be words in the dictionary, but they’re part of my work and I don’t benefit from my editor telling me they are misspellings.
+What to do?

 :spellr[epall]

 Often, the first suggestion Vim makes is the one that I choose.
 Consider a word like ‘Rubysit’, a transposition error of ‘Rubyist.’
-I’ve added that word to my dictionary of course, and that’s what Vim spell is almost certainly going to suggest first to me.
-For errors like this, I’d like to skip the word picker.
+I’ve added the latter to my dictionary of course, and that’s what Vim spell is almost certainly going to recommend first to me.
+For repetitive typos like this, I’d like to skip the word picker and just apply the first suggestion.

-cursor over the bad word and type 1z=
+To do so, put your normal-mode cursor over the bad word and type 1z=.

 There’s a lot more to Vim spell than I’ve covered today.
 To learn all about it, check out the help page.